undergroundwires/aws-static-site-with-cd/README.md

 ### CloudFormation

+- Everything is orchestrated by the [deploy script](#deployment-scripts) to make it easy to use.
+- Behind the scenes:
   - AWS infrastructure is defined as code in four different layers
   - Cross stacks pattern is chosen instead of single stack or nested stacks because:
     - Easier to test & maintain & smaller files and different lifecycles for different areas.
     - It allows to deploy web bucket in different region than others as other stacks are global (`us-east-1`) resources.
   - All stacks will tag their resources using `RootDomainName` parameter.

 [↑](#get-started)